vinkilainen/game-recommendation/README.md

 ## Summary

 Similar to many online databases, BoardGameGeek.com has a huge amount of content, which is only as useful as users are able to find content they like in it.
-This project proposes an AI based recommendation tool for finding similar board games or like minded board gamers.
+This project proposes an AI based recommendation tool for finding similar board games.

 ## Background